Skip to content

 Although the REST API supports polling for the message status, we strongly encourage you to use our simple webhooks for getting SMS status reports.

-In addition webhooks can be used to react to enduser initiated events, such as MO SMS (Mobile Originated SMS, or Incoming SMS).
+In addition, webhooks can be used to react to end user initiated events, such as MO SMS (Mobile Originated SMS, or Incoming SMS).

 If you filter IPs, note that we will call your webhook from the IPs 35.241.147.191 and 35.233.1.105.
 In the future we may add IPs.

-If you are using our EU setup the IPs are 49.12.113.232 and 78.47.225.149.
+If you are using our EU setup, the IPs are 49.12.113.232 and 78.47.225.149.

 You can receive webhook callbacks by either setting up one of your webhooks as the default for the status notifications or by adding the callback_url field with the URL of your server that will receive the webhook event.

-If we cannot reach your server, or you reply with a HTTP status code >= 400 or the request times out after 5 seconds, then we will re-attempt delivery of the status report or incoming after a short delay.
+If we cannot reach your server, or you reply with a HTTP status code >= 400, or the request times out after 5 seconds, then we will re-attempt delivery of the status report or incoming message after a short delay.
 This will continue with an exponential backoff until no further attempts can be made after about 24 hours.

-SSL certificates will be verified and you will not receive callbacks if you have an invalid certificate.
+SSL certificates will be verified, and you will not receive callbacks if you have an invalid certificate.
 Use our webhook tester in the dashboard to verify your webhook.

 HTTP Callback

-If you specify a callback URL when sending your message, or have a webhook configured as your default webhook for status notification, we will perform a HTTP request to your webhook with the following data.
+If you specify a callback URL when sending your message or have a webhook configured as your default webhook for status notification, we will perform a HTTP request to your webhook with the following data:

 POST /example/callback